Visually appealing newsletters created by faculty and staff need to be accessible to everyone.

 Add the description of the image in alt text area

 Run Accessibility Check

 Enjoy the result

 It is of the utmost importance to make sure everyone has easy access to the accessible newsletter version.

-Use the accessible Word document as the content provider for use in Canvas or SharePoint.
-Use the tools provided within Canvas and SharePoint to maintain accessibility.
+Use the accessible Word document as the content provider for use in Canvas or.
+Use the tools provided within Canvas and OU to maintain accessibility.

-Contact us if you feel we need to create a tutorial on creating visually appealing web-based newsletters in Canvas or SharePoint.
+Contact us if you feel we need to create a tutorial on creating visually appealing web-based newsletters in Canvas.

 Tom Peters - firstname.lastname@example.org

 Shawn Jordison - email@example.com